 Hyperspectral data analysis and machine learning

-- Simple tools for exploratory analysis of hyperspectral data
+- Tools for processing and exploratory analysis of hyperspectral data

-- Interactive hyperspectral viewer built into the object
+- Interactive hyperspectral viewer (using PyQt) that can be accessed as a method from the object

 Please note that this package is currently in pre-release.
-The first general release will be v0.1.0
+It can still be used, however there is likely to be significant changes to the API.
+The first public release will be v0.1.0.

 To install using